Providing a Positive Working Environment

 In addition, CSL’s

 Diversity Policy (0.03Mb) sets out in detail our commitment.
 The policy outlines the importance of diversity and inclusiveness to CSL and how, as a Company, we will incorporate diversity into our business practices.
-CSL also has developed specific gender diversity objectives, which will ensure we continue to build strong and consistent systems and processes to further support a diverse workplace.
+Each year, CSL develops specific gender diversity objectives, which will ensure we continue to build strong and consistent systems and processes to further support a diverse workplace.
 Disclosure and progress towards our objectives are available in our

 Annual Report (online or PDF) and Shareholder review.